Montessori Parenting Mantras to Inspire Resilience and Growth

-I periodically make a point to reflect on this question, but it was admittedly easy to skip over in 2020 — a year that brought a steady stream of change and hurdles that placed us in a draining state of reacting.
-When it came time to ring in 2021, I found myself reaching for resilience as my top personal goal.
+I periodically make a point to reflect on this question, but it was admittedly easy to skip over last year — a year that brought a steady stream of change and hurdles that placed us in a draining state of reacting.
+When it came time to ring in the New Year, I found myself reaching for resilience as my top personal goal.
 I wanted to counter the fatigue of staying afloat and focus on ways to productively adapt and overcome.

 Since so much of what I do is through the lens of mothering, I knew that I needed to define my reach for resilience in a way that was inclusive of parenthood.
 So, I came up with three parenting mantras, all of which brought me back full circle to the peace found through facilitating a Montessori home:

 1. I can’t prepare my children if I don’t prepare myself

 2. Connecting with my child proactively is better than connecting reactively

 3. I like you because …